Alcohol (chemistry): Nucleophilic substitution

-In the Barton-McCombie deoxygenation an alcohol is deoxygenated to an alkane with tributyltin hydride or a trimethylborane-water complex in a radical substitution reaction.
+In the Barton–McCombie deoxygenation an alcohol is deoxygenated to an alkane with tributyltin hydride or a trimethylborane-water complex in a radical substitution reaction.

 Dehydration

 Meanwhile, the oxygen atom has lone pairs of nonbonded electrons that render it weakly basic in the presence of strong acids such as sulfuric acid.
 For example, with methanol:

 Upon treatment with strong acids, alcohols undergo the E1 elimination reaction to produce alkenes.
-The reaction, in general, obeys Zaitsev's Rule, which states that the most stable (usually the most substituted) alkene is formed.
-Tertiary alcohols eliminate easily at just above room temperature, but primary alcohols require a higher temperature.
+The reaction, in general, obeys Zaytsev's rule, which states that the most stable (usually the most substituted) alkene is formed.
+Tertiary alcohols are eliminated easily at just above room temperature, but primary alcohols require a higher temperature.

-This is a diagram of acid catalysed dehydration of ethanol to produce ethylene:
+This is a diagram of acid catalyzed dehydration of ethanol to produce ethylene:

 A more controlled elimination reaction requires the formation of the xanthate ester.

 Protonolysis

 Tertiary alcohols react with strong acids to generate carbocations.
 The reaction is related to their dehydration, e.g. isobutylene from tert-butyl alcohol.
 A special kind of dehydration reaction involves triphenylmethanol and especially its amine-substituted derivatives.
 When treated with acid, these alcohols lose water to give stable carbocations, which are commercial dyes.